Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 The goal is not to infer editorial intent.
 The goal is to turn notation-local duplication into a stable global stream that roundtrips well through `Score`.

+Maintainer direction:

+- this strategy is now considered too aggressive for time signatures
+- the intended v1 contract is to deduplicate repeated time signatures only when their timestamps are exactly identical
+- broader near-window collapsing remains under review for other global event categories

 ## Export algorithm

 ### 1. Convert to tick space and canonicalize again